ainlovescode/IngatSolat/README.md

 ----------------------
 At its core, IngatSolat is simply a reminder tool that can also display the correct prayer times of the day without navigating to a separate menu.

+How does it all work?
+---
+The IngatSolat application consists of the toolbar menu, and the configuration menu.

+- Toolbar menu:
+..The toolbar menu displays prayer times for the day, and on-click alarm settings.
+Alarms will trigger a browser alert.
+- Configuration menu:
+..The configuration menu has advanced settings, including offset settings for all or individual prayers.

 Future plans
 ------------